PX4/NuttX/drivers/syslog/README.txt

   setlogmask()
   ------------
-  The additional setlogmask() interface can use use to filter SYSLOG output:
+  The additional setlogmask() interface can be used to filter SYSLOG output:

   Prototypes: